Fiware/showcase.gsma.dataModels/PointOfInteraction/SmartPointOfInteraction/doc/spec.md

 ## Description

-A Smart Point of Interaction defines a place with technology to interact with citizens, for example, through Beacon technology from Apple, Eddystone/Physical-Web from Google or other proximity-based interfaces.
+A Smart Point of Interaction defines a place with technology to interact with users, for example, through Beacon technology from Apple, Eddystone/Physical-Web from Google or other proximity-based interfaces.
 Since the interactive area could be composed by more than one device providing the technology, this model represents a group of Smart Spot devices.

-The data model includes information regarding the area/surface covered by the technology (i.e., the area covered by Bluetooth Low Energy-based Beacon or Eddystone), the schedule of the broadcasted information, links to the multimedia resources / Web Apps, etc. In addition, the data model may have a reference to another OMA NGSI entity such as a Parking, a Point of Interest (POI), etc. with enriched interaction provided by this technology.
+The data model includes information regarding the area/surface covered by the technology (i.e., the area covered by Bluetooth Low Energy-based Beacon), a way to specify the functionality intervals (i.e. when interactive points are available) and the link to the multimedia resource where users will interact (i.e. Web Apps, ...).
+Additionally, the data model may reference to another NGSI entity such as a Parking, a Point of Interest (POI), etc. with enriched interaction provided by this Smart Point of Interest.

 This entity is purely virtual, is not a device mapping.